 - They make great sprouting bags.

 - They help preserve onions.
 Drop one into the toe, tie the hose above the onion and drop in another.
-The hose allows air viagra price to circulate around the onions and the knots keep the onions separated.
+The hose allows air to circulate around the onions and the knots keep the onions separated.
 My onions last up to eight months this way.

 - If you stretch them out and place in the sun you have an impromptu solar dehydrator!

 Now you have to admit that is a lot of uses for a couple of dollars.
 Now that you can see the value of some ‘women’s’ products let us move on to:

 OK, I know going from pantyhose to tampons is a huge shift but these are useful to everyone, male or female, besides the obvious use.

 - Wounds, a friend told me that while overseas she was surprised to see soldiers walking around with tampons.
 When she asked about it they informed her that they were excellent for plugging holes or other wounds.
 They are sterile, can be used round or flattened out.

 - The smaller sized tampons are perfect for stopping nose bleeds.